owncloud/ocis/docs/ocis/storage-backends/cephfs.md

 In the original approach the driver was based on the localfs driver, relying on a locally mounted cephfs.
 It would interface with it using the POSIX apis.
 This has been changed to directly call the Ceph API using https://github.com/ceph/go-ceph.
 It allows using the ceph admin APIs to create subvolumes for user homes and maintain a file id to path mapping using symlinks.

 ## Implemented Aspects
 The recursive change time built ino cephfs is used to implement the etag propagation expected by the ownCloud clients.
-This allows ocis to pick up changes that have been made by external tools, bypassing any oCIS APIs.
+This allows oCIS to pick up changes that have been made by external tools, bypassing any oCIS APIs.

 Like other filesystems cephfs uses inodes and like most other filesystems inodes are reused.
-To get stable file identifiers the current cephfs driver assigns every node a file id and maintains a fileid to path mapping in a system directory:
+To get stable file identifiers the current cephfs driver assigns every node a file id and maintains a custom fileid to path mapping in a system directory:
 ```
 /tmp/cephfs $ tree -a
 .